Zhanbingli/ebook-The-Future-of-AI/README.md

 ## Getting started

-1. Install Node.js (LTS) and npm if you have not already.
+1. Install Node.js 20 LTS (includes npm) if you have not already.
-2. Install the GitBook CLI globally: `npm install -g gitbook-cli`.
+2. From the project root, run `npm ci` to install dependencies (or `npm install` when developing locally).
-3. From the project root, run `gitbook install` to pull any required plugins (none are specified yet, but the command is harmless).
+3. Use the scripts below to preview or build as needed.

 ## Local preview

-Run `gitbook serve` to build the book and open a preview at `http://localhost:4000`.
+Run `npm run serve` to build the book and open a preview at `http://localhost:4000`.

 ## Static build

-Run `gitbook build` to generate the static website in the `_book/` directory for deployment to GitHub Pages, Netlify, or any static host.
+Run `npm run gitbook` (alias for `npx honkit build`) to generate the static website in the `_book/` directory for deployment to GitHub Pages, Netlify, or any static host.

 ## Updating content

 - Edit or replace the files under `docs/chapters/` to update individual interviews.
 - Update `docs/SUMMARY.md` if you add, remove, or rename sections so navigation stays in sync.
-- Regenerate the book with `gitbook serve` or `gitbook build` to verify formatting before publishing.
+- Regenerate the book with `npm run serve` or `npm run gitbook` to verify formatting before publishing.